matt-mcgregor/terraform-iac-demo/README.md

 ### Prerequisites

-* File called 'credentials' in an .aws folder (root of this repository) containing either JWT token or access keys.
+* Create a file called 'credentials' in an .aws folder (root of this repository) containing either JWT token or access keys.
 You can run ```aws configure``` to generate this file, then copy it from your ~/.aws folder to the repository root.

 ```
 [default]